Mayank-Prakash-Sharma18/math-english/content/english-advanced/voice/transformation-into-passive-voice.md

 When a verb is changed from active voice to passive voice, the object of the transitive verb in the active voice becomes the subject of the verb in the passive voice.

 We cannot make passive voice of sentences having no object (e.g. in case of intransitive verbs).
-Thus ***only transitive verbs can be used in the passive voice***.
+Thus, ***only transitive verbs can be used in the passive voice***.

 <img src="../../../media/voice/active-passive-voice.png" alt="transformation to passive voice" style="width:99%;height:99%;">